cepc/kc705/doc/Firmware_v1.2_Info.md

 **Change from v1.1.1**
 All of 16 channels are connected.
-Several timing constraints are added.
+Several timing constraints are added in XDC file.
 (it is only for firmware feature and not affected for data taking)

 * Command Line access (using xillybus executable)
 > hexdump.exe \-C \-v \-n 32 \\\\.\\xillybus_mem_8